Fantom-foundation/Carmen/README.md

 ## Archive

-Historic state can be queried via any previously stored blocks.
+A historical state can be queried on previously stored blocks.
 Two forms of APIs are provided: \

 <details>
     <summary>Functional style API</summary>